auto-pts/auto-pts/README.md

 `./autoptsclient-zephyr.py zephyr-hci zephyr.elf -i IP_ADDRESS -t /dev/ttyUSB0 -b arduino_101 -d`

-# Running test script on Windows
+# Running Test Script on Windows

 It is also possible to run tests on Windows, without using client/server mode of auto-pts.
 On Windows instead of starting the auto-pts server start test script as: